|Tri-colored in black, white, tan, fawn, or brown

-1. The Beagle Point can be a great watchdog.
+1. The Beagle Point Can Be a Great Watchdog.

 - We reviewed the top dog harnesses for hiking – Click here to read!

 Temperament & Intelligence of the Beagle Point 🧠

 Are These Dogs Good for Families 🏡

 In fact, the Beagle Point is one of only a few designer dog breeds that really shouldn’t be adopted unless you have a family and plenty of room for them to roam.
 Their nervous anxiety is triggered by alone time and small spaces, so having a family and a yard is almost a necessity to keep your Boingle happy.

-Does This Breed Get Along with Other Pets?
+Does This Breed Get Along with Other Pets? 🐶 😽

 The Beagle Point is tremendously sociable with other dogs but incompatible with small animals like cats, rabbits, and rats.
-Simply put, their hunting and tracking instincts are too strongly embedded in their DNA to let them get along nicely with prey animals.
+Simply put, their hunting and tracking instincts are too firmly embedded in their DNA to let them get along nicely with prey animals.

 Things to Know When Owning a Beagle Point

-Food & Diet Requirements
+Food & Diet Requirements 🦴

-A medium- to large-sized dog with the appetite of a giant, Boingles will easily eat you out of house and home if you don’t keep an eye on their food intake.
-A daily diet of three cups of high-quality dry dog food, split into three meals throughout the day, will provide them with plentiful nutrition while not putting them in danger of excess weight gain or obesity.
+As a medium to large dog with the appetite of a giant, Boingles will quickly eat you out of the house and home if you don’t keep an eye on their food intake.
+A diet of 3 cups of high-quality dry dog food, split into three meals throughout the day, will provide them with plentiful nutrition while not putting them in danger of excess weight gain or obesity.

-Early life socialization and puppy obedience training are essential to a Beagle Point’s ability to be trained later in life and should be attended to by a professional if you’re not experienced in those areas.
+Early socialization and puppy obedience training are essential to a Beagle Point’s ability to be trained later in life and should be attended to by a professional if you’re not experienced in those areas.
 Once they have a solid base of early life training, the Beagle Point will be eager to please and quickly take to new tricks and exercise routines.

 - We reviewed the best puppy training treats – Click here to read!

 Health and Conditions ❤️

-Though both of the Boingle’s parent breeds are prone to hereditary health problems, this designer dog is lucky enough to avoid many of the more serious conditions that could be passed down.
+Though both of Boingle’s parent breeds are prone to hereditary health problems, this designer dog is lucky enough to avoid many of the more serious conditions that could be passed down.
 Still, the following conditions may arise during their lives: